abiydv/aws-sts-mfa-login/README.md

 For use with AWS accounts enforcing MFA.
 This script can fetch MFA authenticated sessions keys for use on terminal.

+I have added a post with more details here - https://abiydv.github.io/posts/aws-cli-mfa-login/

 ## Pre-requisites

 - A default aws_profile should be setup using the basic credentials which allows you to make calls to sts endpoint.
 It can be created using `aws configure`